ehowey/gatsby-theme-catalyst/README.md

 There is also a file called `catalyst-site-icon.png` that provides your icon for use `gatsby-plugin-manifest` to create icons for web, PWA, etc. This file should be square and at least 512x512px in dimensions.

-### Depreciating useHero flag and latent hero component

-After some testing and experimenting with how the hero sections were being implemented I have depreciated this flag.
-The feature will be removed entirely in v1.0.
-If you were using this flag and the previous implementation via shadowing `src/gatsby-theme-catalyst-core/components/hero.js` you should move this hero section to a component in your site.
-You may need to tweak your css and div structure depending on how your hero section was created.
-You can see an example of a correct hero component in `gatsby-starter-catalyst-basic/src/components/hero.js`.
+## Migrating

+The first place to start is by checking the changelog file.
+Beginning at release v0.20.0 I have started tracking major changes in there.
+Other major breaking changes will be commented on here.

+**gatsby-theme-catalyst-header-basic -> gatsby-theme-catalyst-header-top**

+I renamed this theme to better reflect what it is.
+The only change you should need to make is in your gatsby-config.js file and package.json.

+**gatsby-theme-catalyst-footer-basic -> gatsby-theme-catalyst-footer**

+I renamed this theme to better reflect what it is.
+The only change you should need to make is in your gatsby-config.js file and package.json.

 ## Philosophy - Less is More